NVIDIA-Omniverse/kit-app-template/readme-assets/additional-docs/usage_and_troubleshooting.md

 #### Space Constraints Due to Docker Artifacts
-When performing extensive local testing of container images created via `repo package --container`, Docker artifacts can accumulate over time, consuming significant disk space.
+When performing extensive local testing of container images created via `repo package_container`, Docker artifacts can accumulate over time, consuming significant disk space.

 `docker system df` can be used to determine disk space utilized by Docker objects.
 To reclaim space, consider the following options: